kingharrison/rules.rockdafloor/README.md

 * Footwork: Looking to be performed up on the knuckles.
 * Power Move: No limitations
 * Freeze: Can have one point of contact
-* Acro: Acro up to one flip and two twists, in any combination
+* Acro: Acro up to one flip with no twists

 ## Elite